ReVanced/revanced-manager/CONTRIBUTING.md

 ## 🤚 I don't want to do any of that but I want to contribute either way

-You can still contribute by spreading positive word about us or if you'd like to sponsor us, checkout https://revanced.app/donate to learn more on how to you can sponsor via GitHub, Open Collective and cryptocurrencies.
+You can still contribute by spreading positive word about us or if you'd like to sponsor us, checkout https://revanced.app/donate to learn more about how you can sponsor via GitHub, Open Collective, and cryptocurrencies.

 ❤️ Thank you for considering contributing to ReVanced Manager, ReVanced